 The game's nature is fantasy.
 Swords and magic skills are decided.

 These 2 anime has similar situation in which both the protagonist and others are stuck in a rpg game with no knowledge on returning to the real world.
 However, in Overlord the main protagonist is the only current known player who's stuck while in log horizon many players who were logged on at the time was transported into the game.
 Also, both protagonist are overpowered.

 The difference between these anime are the plots.
-While in overlord the main protagonist decided to create a new world in the game because he has no reason to return to the reality for he has no friends nor
+While in overlord the main protagonist decided to create a new world in the game because he has no reason to return to the reality for he has no friends nor family and

 It has intense and intriguing moments like log horizon does in the first few episodes with Moderate graphics.

 The main character FOR log horizon became overpowered during the mid episode of the entire season,

 FOR overlord the main char is already overpowered in the very beginning and usually shove his authority among enemies and comrade .

 Log Horizon and Overlord are both world building and story driven shows set in a fantasy setting.